quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 **Instance**: A logical component of an Endpoint that implements the SCHC protocol, including header compression, fragmentation, and context management.

+**Dispatcher**: A logical component that routes packets to the appropriate SCHC Instance based on defined admission rules.
+It can be integrated into the network stack or implemented as a separate component.

 **Profile**: A set of configurations that define how SCHC operations are performed within a specific Instance.
 It includes parameters for the different SCHC components